 He wondered if this picture was authentic or if someone put it there deliberately, using Photoshop.

-Cooper then found the exact same picture, but the building was missing.
+Cooper then found the same picture, but the building was missing.
 The story was becoming more and more interesting.

 What was the point of having two identical pictures of a temple with the first one depicting a construction on top of the columns and the second one without it?

-Cooper decided to extend his research in order to uncover the truth behind this peculiarity.
+Cooper decided to extend his research to uncover the truth behind this peculiarity.
 This is when he found a painting depicting Athens in 1833.
 In the painting, the temple of Olympian Zeus had a rectangular building on top of two of its columns.

 In addition to this, he found a postcard from 1862, in which the temple is also depicted in this manner.
 Cooper believed he had uncovered the answer.